Court Grants Final Approval of $375 Million Settlement in Cook v. Rockwell International Corporation

 Thanks to Berger Montague’s tireless efforts litigating this case, a proposed class settlement for $375 million was reached on May 19, 2016.
 The settlement will return to class members recoveries in excess of the compensatory damages found by the jury in 2006, even after fees and costs to class counsel.

-In addition to Mr. Davidoff and Mr. Sorensen, the trial team also included the late shareholder Peter Nordberg and was supported by attorneys Jenna MacNaughton, Caitlin G. Coslett, and Ellen Noteware, as well as lead trial paralegal Karen Markert.
+In addition to Mr. Davidoff and Mr. Sorensen, the trial team also included shareholders Peter Nordberg, Caitlin G. Coslett, and Ellen Noteware and was supported by attorney Jenna MacNaughton, as well as lead trial paralegal Karen Markert.
 Louise Roselle of the Cincinnati law firm Markovits, Stock & DeMarco; Jean Geoppinger McCoy, currently of the Cincinnati law firm White, Getgey & Meyer, Co., L.P.A., and Gary B. Blum of Silver & DeBoskey, P.C. in Denver, also assisted at trial.